 Step 1: Understand What Maternity Leave is All Abou

 Maternity leave is defined as the time a new mom takes off from work after having a baby.

 Most women take the time immediately following a birth to recover and tend to a new baby's needs in the first stages of his or her life.
 Some companies will offer paid maternity leave for a period of 6 weeks or more.
 A parent of either gender can take up to 12 weeks of unpaid leave from work under the Family Medical Leave Act (FMLA), if the purpose is to care for a new child.

 While many companies offer paid maternity leave, other workplaces don't.
 In this case, women have to take their leave under the Family and Medical Leave Act (FMLA), whereby most employers must allow for 12 weeks of unpaid leave from work.
 The Family and Medical Insurance Leave Act (FAMLI) is working on changing this by providing paid leave for everyone.

 Depending on the formality of your office, carefully choose the medium by which you announce your pregnancy.
 You may have to provide a maternity leave letter, but it's best to have a face-to-face meeting in the office prior to handing in your letter, which may also need to be submitted to the company's human resources department.

-You want to talk with your boss about your maternity leave options before the rumor mill at the office announces your pregnancy before you do.
+You want to talk with your boss about your maternity leave options before the rumor mill at the office begins working.
 For this reason, it's wise to request a face-to-face meeting with your boss before announcing to your co-workers that you're pregnant.

 Discussing maternity leave should happen sooner rather than later in most offices.This extended time frame allows your employer to devise a plan for when you're on maternity leave.